scaleoutsean/awesome-solidfire/encryption/kmip-thales-keysecure.md

 - SolidFire
   - Create cluster-specific pub-priv key pair and CSR
   - Create KMIP Provider and Server, and pair Server with Provider
+    - Multiple KMIP Providers and Servers may be configured.
+One could have one KMIP Provider with four Servers (VMs) for two on-prem sites, and another with 2 VMs in public cloud, for example
   - Test KMIP provider and server
   - Disable (if enabled) and then enable Encryption at Rest
 - Check KeySecure and SolidFire Logs